Who We Are

 Board of Directors and Officers

 President, email@example.com, Steve has served as president since 2013.
-Steve grew up in Woburn and is a Graduate of Northeastern University.
+Steve grew up in Woburn, often playing in the forests and meadows of Mary Cummings Park.
 He currently resides in Woburn.

 Treasurer, Board Member, firstname.lastname@example.org, Cath is a co-founder of the group and served as our first president from 2007 to 2008.
 She is a local activist involved in many issues of environmental and social justice.
 She is a researcher by trade, having received her MA in Library and Information Science from Simmons College.
 She has led the search to place Mary Cummings in her times to better understand how Mary came to establish her forward-thinking trust.